 “The bottom line is clear: Culture is the most important enabler of digital transformation.
 Without people, tools won’t make any difference.”

-This Forbes article shares that “According to a 2016 Gartner Financial Services Innovation Survey:
+In Why Culture is the Heart of Organizational Innovation, Forbes says that “According to a 2016 Gartner Financial Services Innovation Survey:

 ‘the biggest threat to innovation is internal politics and an organizational culture which doesn’t accept failure, doesn’t accept ideas from outside, and/or cannot change.’

 The article proceeds to recommend a focus on creating an environment for innovation through “giving permission to challenge assumptions, creating openness to new ideas, and giving freedom to experiment, fail, and learn.”

 “While we have innovated in many other areas of our lives, we have yet to take into consideration the importance of teaching global digital skills that fall outside of traditional curriculum.
 The reality is we need to act now to make sure learning is keeping up with the rapid pace of innovation,” says Chief Learning Officer in their article Analysis: Culture the Key to Digital Skills Disruption.